mkyadav69/FileUpload/README.md

     10. custom.js
     11. In migration folder reref table schema

+10. Time taken 1 day.

 I have summerized project details.
 For any query please let me know.
 Thank You